 Travel vaccinations are an essential part of the gap year and travel planning process, yet every single day thousands of travellers ignore the advice of qualified professionals and don’t get them.
 But why?
-Are they really that important?
+Are travel vaccinations really that important?

-The short answer to that is yes.
+The short answer to that is for the majority of people yes they are.
 And here’s why.

-Many backpackers and and gap year travellers head off to far flung, exotic destinations.
-After all that is half of the point, right?
-To explore somewhere new, to get out of our comfort zones and experience all the wonders and adventure the world has to offer us.
+Many backpackers and and gap year travellers head off to far flung, exotic destinations every single day as part of their travel adventure, after all that is half of the point, right?
+To explore somewhere new, to get out of our comfort zones and experience all the wonders and adventure the world has to offer us?
+Of course it is!
+Travelling to new, exotic locales is part of the lure of a gap year.
 There’s nothing wrong with that.

-The problem is, travelling to these exotic destinations exposes us to ‘exotic’ diseases.
+The problem is, as amazing and fun and exciting as it is, travelling to these exotic destinations exposes us to ‘exotic’ diseases.

-There’s no need to panic about this, it doesn’t mean that you are going to encounter some never before heard of alien virus or some tropical flesh eating zombie lurgy, it just means that you will encounter common diseases in the parts of the world you are travelling to that you are extremely unlikely – if ever – going to encounter at home.
+There’s no need to panic about this simple fact, it doesn’t mean that you are going to encounter some never before heard of alien virus or some tropical flesh eating zombie lurgy, it just means that you will encounter common diseases in the parts of the world you are travelling to that you are extremely unlikely – if ever – going to encounter at home.

-This is where travel vaccinations come in.
-They simply act as reinforcements to your routine vaccination package, and provide you with protection from the diseases you are not yet protected from.
+The best way to look at the range of travel vaccines is as a reinforcement to your routine vaccination package.
+They are there to provide you with protection from the diseases you are not yet protected from.
 It really is that simple.

 Travel vaccinations also come at a cost because they are not covered by routine vaccination programmes, and depending on how many you need, the costs can sometimes add up quickly.

-It is this extra cost that puts a lot of travellers off getting them, and ‘they are too expensive’ is probably the most common excuse I hear in my own consultations with potential travellers as to why they are hesitant, but I urge each and every one of you to not let the cost influence your decision.
+Unfortunately it is often this extra cost that puts a lot of travellers off getting them, and ‘they are too expensive’ is probably the most common excuse I hear in my own consultations with potential travellers as to why they are hesitant, or decide not to get them altogether, but I urge each and every one of you to not let the cost influence your decision.

-The vaccinations exist to protect you from this risk, why would you endanger yourself for a little bit of money?
+The vaccinations exist to protect you from this risk, why would you increase your risk or endanger yourself for a little bit of money?

 This is why medical and health professionals have a rigorous system for risk assessment and a grading system for each and every country.
 The terminology differs slightly depending on which country you come from, but they are always based on which vaccinations are very strongly advised for the diseases with a very high risk factor, the vaccinations that are sometimes recommended for those diseases with a variable risk dependent on individual factors, and those vaccinations which travellers may also consider for those diseases with a low chance of being contracted.